ivopc/old-mv-server/README.md

 # Monster Valle Old Server
 Old Monster Valle server, crap architecture.
 I Just turned it public to rewrite to new one: https://github.com/ivopc/new-mv-server

-I guess the `deploy-end` branch is more suitable to teste the game
+I guess the `deploy-end` branch is more suitable to test the game

 # Secretly I'm doing a closed-source release of my game with TypeScript+Phaser3+NuxtJS+NestJS :)